The Vanished (Star Trek: The Role Playing Game)

 The Vanished is a 1983 role-playing game adventure for Star Trek: The Role Playing Game published by FASA.

-Contents
+Plot summary

+The Vanished is an adventure in which the Enterprise receives a transmission from Federation Deepspace Research Facility 39 which is cut off and the station does not respond to repeated attempts at communication.

+Publication history

-The Vanished is FASA's first complete published scenario for Star Trek: The Role Playing Game and begins with the Enterprise on a routine pass near Federation Deepspace Research Facility 39 that has reduced communications to voice-only relays.
+The Vanished is the first complete adventure published by FASA for Star Trek: The Role Playing Game.

 Reception

 William A. Barton reviewed The Vanished in Space Gamer No. 70.
 Barton commented that "The Vanished could provide a good evening's entertainment for your ST play group – and the Deepspace Facility plans could suggest many more to a clever GM."